Skip to content

 )

-Check and see your workflow listed now too:
+You can also see your workflow listed now:

 simmate workflows list-all

-To have a workflow use a custom database table, the following requirements must be met:
+To use a custom database table in a workflow, the following conditions must be met:

 • the table must use the Calculation mix-in